VegardFalmaar/IN4200/HE1/README.md

     greater than or equal to the number of nodes `N` an error message is printed.
 The function checks whether the node corresponding to `node_idx` can form a cluster with the given limit `tau`.
 If yes, it prints the indices of all the nodes in the cluster.
+If no, then it prints a message saying that the node in question can not form a cluster.
+This file also contains a function `check_node_copy` that does the same, except it fills the cluster values into an array instead of simply printing them.
+This allows for testing of the function.

 - `tests.cpp`

-    Contains a separate test function for each of the four first functions described above.
+    Contains a separate test function for each of the functions described above.
+The tests are deliberately verbose.
 All the test functions are called in a `main` function.
 The tests are designed to be run using the makefile.
 The use and sample output is described below.
 The test case is the simple example given in the task sheet with a few illegal values added.

 - `makefile`